R. G. Ferguson: Legacy

 "Not before in the history of this province has there been such a universal expression of regard for one man.
 Few men have the opportunity in their lifetime to give such service as Dr Ferguson has to his generation and to his age.
 Still fewer would be so successful in rising to the opportunity."

 Paradoxically, Ferguson's legacy was articulated as early as 1917 in his speech on the opening of the Fort Qu'Appelle Sanitorium:

 "When we think of the future of this institution we do not think of its building and equipment, but rather of an idea, a force, a group of associations and a locality with its hopeful traditions, glowing with prestige and confidence in the cure of the disease.
 We would like to think of it as a medical centre, where is available every facility for the diagnosis and treatment of tuberculosis, where a sick man may get every chance to regain his broken health and return to a sphere of usefulness as a citizen.
 We want it to be an educational centre where the facts about a disease are being accumulated for public use; a centre where sufferers may come to get an education in regard to a disease, may learn its cure and prevention.
 Last of all, we want it to have the atmosphere of a home where those who have fallen ill with the disease may come to rest and receive the encouragement and direction necessary to win a hard fight."

-It is testimony to his vision and tenacity that he achieved exactly what he set out to achieve.
+Ferguson accomplished the goals he set out to achieve as laid out in this statement.